Brad Rowse Fellow Internship Program

 7. Commitment to the goals and methods of the Congressional Sportsmen’s Foundation.
 An interest in hunting, fishing, and outdoor recreation is required.

-TO APPLY: Please send a cover letter, complete resume, a college transcript, three references, and a writing sample.
+TO APPLY: Please submit a cover letter, complete resume, a college transcript, three references, and a writing sample.
 Finalists will be interviewed in person or by telephone.
+Deadline: Rolling deadline with summer, fall, and spring positions available.

 Please send completed applications to: